 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Thursday, July 5, 2018/Categories: News, Building and refurbishment, Cruise news
+Author: Rebecca Gibson/05 July 2018/Categories: News, Building and refurbishment, Cruise news

 Meyer Turku has started to assemble the hull of Costa Cruises’ first fully LNG-powered cruise ship, Costa Smeralda, at its yard in Turku, Finland.

 Costa marked the construction milestone with a traditional ceremony, during which executives from Meyer Turku and Costa Cruises joined Elisabetta Moraci, a second deck officer for the Costa fleet, to place commemorative coins beneath the first keel block.
 The coins are expected to bring good fortune for all who sail on Costa Smeralda.

 The ceremony also marked a historical moment for Meyer Turku because the 180,000gt Costa Smeralda is the largest cruise ship the shipyard has built in the past 10 years.